reenu-supreeta/explain-the-internet/README.md

 ```
 Transformer
     ↓
+Attention
+    ↓
 Word Embeddings
     ↓
 Vectors
     ↓
 Linear Algebra
 ```
+Each prerequisite can itself be explored, allowing learners to recursively build understanding from the foundations upward.

 Users can continue exploring prerequisites before returning to the original topic, creating a guided learning experience rather than a one-time explanation.